What Is Confirmation Bias Psychology?

 Seeking Out The Truth

-Even though we want to be right about everything, we do just want the truth, so it is important to look for the other side of the argument.
+Even though we want to be right about everything, we do just want the truth, so it is important to look at opposing views and perspectives.
 Because let's face it – if you think you are right all the time, how can you expect to learn anything?
 We learn by being wrong and seeking the correct answer.
-However, because we are human, we tend to try to take shortcuts with everything we do so we only see the evidence we want to see rather than looking for the other evidence that may disprove what we are thinking.
+However, because we are human, we tend to try to take shortcuts with everything we do, so we only see the evidence that confirms our existing beliefs rather than considering new information that may disprove what we are thinking.

-Your brain will automatically try to take these mental shortcuts to make its job easier and save time.
-It will block out the negative views of things and only let you see the views you want to see so that you do not have to spend the time and energy trying to make what could be a difficult decision.
+The Quarterly Journal of Experimental Psychology notes the potential of confirmation bias to reduce our ability to consider alternative hypotheses.
+Your brain will automatically try to take these mental shortcuts (aka heuristics) to make its job easier and save time.
+It will block out the negative views of things and only let you see the views you want to see so that you do not have to spend the time and energy trying to make sense of contradicting ideas.
 Only seeing the information that will confirm your beliefs does not require as much time and energy, so you will automatically try to go in that direction.
 But, if you constantly follow this shortcut, you may never find the road you were looking for in the first place.

 How Confirmation Bias Clouds Our Judgment